dmarti/trans-europa-express/README.md

  * [Privacy Badger](https://www.eff.org/privacybadger)

-Then if you have to turn your primary privacy tool off, you're still making connections to the creepy surveillance sites through Europe where they have Internet privacy regulations and stuff.
+One of those tools will save you the most bandwidth and give you the best protection.
+Then if you are willing to turn your primary privacy tool off for some site, you're still making connections to creepy third-party surveillance sites through Europe where they have Internet privacy regulations and stuff.

 ## How to use it